 The composer J. S. Bach was not particularly appreciated during his lifetime, and in his later years was perhaps seen as a bit of a dinosaur - not unlike William Walton (see "Posts" section); had it not been for the efforts of Felix Mendelssohn, who was responsible for the revival of Bach's work, and resurrecting his post-humous success, the volumes of works by Bach may have been covered in cobwebs in the German courts of Weimar, Cothen and Leipzig.

 Haydn's work, too, may have encountered a similar fate had he not managed to re-negotiate the terms of his contract.
 This allowed him to compose for other patrons, and not just Esterhazy.
 He also secured the permission to have his works published, instead of being the intellectual property of the courts of Esterhazy.
 All these allowed him to take advantage of his growing international reputation in the 1780s, and expound it, rather than merely being a servant of the court of Esterhazy.
+In this way he demonstrated a creative shrewdness that would also be seen in Irving Berlin, who copyrighted the sheet music to one of his famous songs to claim secondary royalties.

 While Hadyn was aware of his popularity, he was perhaps slightly unaware of the extent of it, and he was stunned by the welcome of the London high society when he visited the capital in 1791.
 His residence at the time has now been transformed to become the Handel House Museum in London, where you can visit to get a glimpse of his life at the time.
 English society courted him immensely - Oxford University conferred an honorary Doctor of Music upon him, and he was invited by George III to stay in the capital permanently when he returned in 1794 for a second visit, but unfortunately he did not take up the offer.